 At Humphry Davy we are keen to ensure that no child misses learning following periods of absence from school and we recognise how the parent/school partnership is essential in achieving this.
 Good attendance is crucial for success in school and for your child to achieve their potential.

-Research shows the negative impact of attendance on achievement is clear and is illustrated by the statistic below, taken from recent Humphry Davy school GCSE exam figures.
-Please note the steep decline in achievements when attendance drops below 91%.
+Research shows the negative impact of attendance on achievement is clear and is illustrated by the missed learning information below.
+Please note the steep decline in access to learning opportunities when attendance drops below 91%.

 We want the young people in our care to succeed and this is why our expectation for all students is to attain an attendance figure of least 96% or higher.